jiwonyangg/DMS1_Blog/posts/week2_session1.md

 ## Storyboard Draft for Assignment 1
 ![Storyboard Draft](/W02S1/draft1.jpg)
 ![Storyboard Draft](/W02S1/draft2.jpg)
 The theme and message I want to convey is transition (not in the editing perspective, rather transitioning in life) and I would like it to seem like a vlog type of video mixed with my point of view (POV).
 I wasn't too sure about making a film purely about my personality and interests so I decided to go with my life within the past 2 years.
 I want the audience to get an insight to how I felt like in a degree where it was only studying and how that affected me, and now transitioning into a more interactive and creative degree, in which I have freedom to express my views and passion through my work.
 Towards the beginning I want the audience to feel calm which later turns to stress/anxiety, transitioning into feelings of being lost and finally being able to let go of my past and walk into the future with a lighter load.

 The storyboard will start off with my background of being a "Bachelor of Science" student from 'The University of Melbourne.'
 I went through 2 years of this degree initially with excitement, later with realisation that I don't want to study for possibly 10 years, in something that I'm not 100% passionate about.
-I wanted to convey the quarter-life crisis that I found myself in because back in school I was so desperate to graduate as soon as I possibly could that I didn't want to give myself the option of transferring courses because it initially felt like a "waste of time" to me.
+I wanted to convey the "quarter-life crisis" that I found myself in because back in school I was so desperate to graduate as soon as I possibly could that I didn't want to give myself the option of transferring courses because it initially felt like a "waste of time" to me.

 The storyboard shows the initial sequence with an excessive amount of studying, to show how my past 2 years I was bombarded with content and no time, and still feeling like I didn't study enough even when I spent days with pure study.